When you can retire

 Preservation means that your money is kept in super until your 'Commonwealth preservation age' which is a legal requirement.
 Until this age, you can’t access your super except in very specific circumstances.

 Your preservation age will be between 55 and 60 depending on when you were born.
-Look at the table above to work out what your preservation age is.
+Look at the table above to work out your preservation age.

 There are some other conditions that apply before you can get your super money:

-- You reach age 60 and resign from your current employment.
+- You reach age 60 and cease your current employment arrangement

 If you’re a Gold State Super member, you can access your super once you turn 551 and you retire from the WA public sector.

 You can only access your super before your Commonwealth preservation age if you qualify for special circumstances, such as severe financial hardship or on compassionate grounds.